 A balanced ETF is generally less volatile than a stock ETF and provides a higher yield.

 Global stock and foreign stock ETFs invest in the stocks of foreign firms.
 Some stock funds specialize in a single country, others in regions, such as the Pacific or Europe, and others invest in multiple foreign regions.
-In addition, some stock funds--usually termed "global funds"--invest in both foreign and U.S.securities.
+In addition, some stock funds--usually termed “global funds”--invest in both foreign and U.S. securities.
+Contra Foreign Stock Market ETFs seek to produce a return that is the inverse of how the underlying index performed for a given day.
+For example, if the underlying index falls 1%, a contra foreign stock market ETF may rise 1%.

 Bond ETFs are attractive to investors because they provide diversification and liquidity, which is not as readily attainable in direct bond investments.